BinomialLLC/crunch/trunk/readme.txt

 * The DXT5_CCXY format uses a simple YCoCg encoding that is workable but hasn't been tuned for max. quality yet.

+* Clustered (or rate distortion optimized) DXTc compression is only supported when writing to .DDS, not .KTX.
+Also, only plain block by block compression is supported when writing to ETC1, and .CRN does not support ETC1.